 - 1. The Training Academy will conduct and document annual training for all deputies on the lawful and appropriate use of force and deadly force.
 This training will: - a.
-Reflect current Maryland Police and Correctional Training Commissions (MPCTC) standards; and - b.
+Reflect current Maryland Police Training and Standards Commissions (MPTSC) standards; and - b.
 Include, but not be limited to: - i.
 The use of force in general; - ii.
-De-escalation and tactical alternatives to the use of force: - iii.
-The use of physical and mechanical force; - iv.
-The use of deadly force; and - v.
-The limitations that govern the use of force and deadly force. - 2.
+Use of force policy and legal review updates; - iii.
+De-escalation and tactical alternatives to the use of force; - iv.
+The duty to intervene; - v.
+The use of physical and mechanical force; - vi.
+The use of deadly force; - vii.
+The limitations that govern the use of force and deadly force; and - viii.
+When a law enforcement deputy may or may not draw a firearm or point a firearm at a person. - 2.
 Training records will include, at a minimum, the name of the deputy who received the training, type of training conducted, and date the training was completed. - 3.
 Training records will be maintained electronically by the Training Academy in accordance with the established records retention schedule and accessible for supervisory review.